dzgierski19/Animals/README.md

 should return all animals previously send to the app

 POST
-should post an animal or animals to database
+should post list of animals to database

 * Create an endpoint: /animals/:id